Professional Goal Setting (PGS)

 All staff are expected to have an annual PGS conversation with their line manager to define goals, evaluate progress, improve performance, align workloads and consider professional and career development.

-We will run regular sessions in 2016 to ensure staff and managers can get the most from their PGS conversations and ongoing achievement of PGS plans throughout the year.
+We run regular sessions to ensure staff and managers can get the most from their PGS conversations and ongoing achievement of PGS plans throughout the year.
 These will be listed in the Professional Development Calendar of Events.

 All continuing staff, or staff employed for longer than two years, are required to have an annual PGS interview with their line manager and an agreed PGS plan for the next one to three years.